DiscipleTools/disciple-tools-streams/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-streams.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-streams)

-# Disciple Tools Streams
+# Disciple Tools - Streams

-This extension is designed to track streams of work for larger movements.
-It allows you to connect key leaders, disciples, groups, churches, and trainings with that stream of work.
+A stream is a collection of work, large or small.
+The streams plugin interconnects leaders, disciples, groups, churches, trainings, and other elements with census style reporting.
+A stream can be a large organization, movement, or a few groups started from a single training.
+It is a named effort that needs to be tracked for good stewardship.